Open a Restaurant in Norway

 According to the Food Act in Norway, an establishment who intends to sell food to the public is not allowed to operate until it obtains a special license.
 The license can be obtained from the municipality through an application in which you need to provide a name and address, information about ownership as well as the proof of passing the food services act knowledge test.

 In order to obtain a food license, the owner or general manager of a restaurant in Norway must pass the food services act knowledge test, which, for a registration fee of 400 NOK, provides you with a certificate which does not require renewal.
+You can also contact us if you are interested in immigration to Norway.

 Don’t hesitate to contact our attorneys in Norway in order to clarify any questions you may have on the Food Act legislation and its implication in the opening of your restaurant in this country.
+You can also rely on our immigration lawyers in Norway for tailored services.